pablochacin/operator-sh/screencasts/README.md

 SCREEN_SESSION="my-session"

 clean
-send "# This is a screenplay library demo" sleep 2 send "# You can automate multiple actions.
-Let's see." clean 3 send "# You can split the screen" sleep 5 split next send "# And move between windows" sleep 5 remove send "# You can also split vertically" sleep 5 vsplit sleep 5 remove clean send "# check the README.md for more information"
+type "# This is a screenplay library demo" sleep 2 type "# You can automate multiple actions.
+Let's see." clean 3 type "# You can split the screen" sleep 5 split next type "# And move between windows" sleep 5 remove type "# You can also split vertically" sleep 5 vsplit sleep 5 remove clean type "# check the README.md for more information"
 ```

 From one terminal starts a new screen session